 With the World Health Organisation (WHO) declaring COVID-19 as a global pandemic that has affected millions of people worldwide, people are taking proactive measures to prevent infection.
 Most of the organizations have allowed their employees to work from home to maintain business continuity, but the Beauty industry is struggling to maintain a safe distance from their customers.
 On the other hand, the customers are eager to visit their grooming professionals, but dread getting infected.
-To ease business continuity for this industry, the government has established stringent guidelines on how salons and beauty parlors should operate.
+To ease business continuity for this industry, the government has established stringent guidelines and safety measures for salons and beauty parlors to follow in order to operate.

 With a focus on customers and employee health, the government guidelines for salons are as follows: